aya44-oss/microsoft-graph-docs/api-reference/v1.0/resources/search-api-overview.md

 Control pagination of the search results by specifying the following two properties in the **query** request body:

 - **from** - An integer that indicates the 0-based starting point to list search results on the page.
 The default value is 0.
+The maximum is 100000.

 - **size** - An integer that indicates the number of results to be returned for a page.
 The default is 25 results.
 The maximum is 1000 results.